Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Results and Validation

 A natural consequence of the existence of an outer spatial profile is the transition at which the secondary component dominates the fraction of starlight.
 Largely, the location of this transition depends on the outer profile parameters, $B$ and $r_{s}$.
 The location of this transition can be estimated empirically using the spatial likelihood function, and can then be used as a modest proxy to highlight stars that may be considered to be outskirt members.
 We reference this feature as the “transition boundary” ($r_{trans}$).
 In Table \ref{tab:outer_profile_dwarfs}, we report the angular and physical semi-major axis of this transition, as well as the ellipticity of the transition boundary ellipse.
 In all systems, the position angle of this boundary is the same as that assumed for the dwarf itself (as in Table 1 of \citetalias{McVenn2020}).

 Prior to discussing the dwarfs which appear to host outer profiles in detail, we first explore the differences in the probability of membership between the two outer component shape assumptions in the following subsection.
-We then conduct a follow-up analysis to validate our methods using stars with RVs, when available.
+We then conduct an analysis to validate our methods using stars with RVs, when available.